Services

 What documentation is required

-Per CMS Policy Article A55426, these four elements are required for every claim and must be retained for seven years from the date of service per 42 C.F.R. § 424.57(c)(12):
+Per CMS Policy Article A55426, these four elements are required for each claim and retained for seven years from the date of service per 42 C.F.R. § 424.57(c)(12):

 01